kbaafi/boto3-redshift-cluster-generator/README.md

 # Redshift Cluster Generator

-Generates a cluster on AWS Redshift(R) using settings in the cfg file.
-The endpoint and Iam Role Arn are written to the cfg file for future use.
+Generates a cluster on AWS Redshift(R) Cluster which has the rights to access S3 for ETL Tasks.
+Using settings in the cfg file the cluster is spun up on AWS and the resulting  database endpoint and  Arn are written to the cfg file for future use.

 ## Dependencies